sinch/docs/docs/conversation/conversation-channel-support/conversation-mms.md

 ---

 On MMS it is possible that your contact sends you multiple media attachments with text included.
-In this case Conversation API will forward these one by one to your webhook, for example if the contact sent you 3 images with a text you will get 3 separate media card messages, with 3 different media urls and the came caption on your webhook.
+In this case Conversation API will forward these one by one to your webhook.
+For example, if the contact sends you 3 images with a text you will get 3 separate media card messages on your webhook, with 3 different media urls and the same caption for each.

 Conversation API POST to `MESSAGE_INBOUND` webhook for media card message: